the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/00_act_02/_index.md

     - We can plan with code readability in mind by using descriptive names
 - **Pitch Presentation [3]**
     - We can present the Web App idea in a clear, engaging manner
+    - We can design slides that are readable and include appropriate visual aids
     - We can appropriately respond to audience feedback

 **For each criteria you will be assessed on a score from 0-3.
 With 9 criteria, there is a total of 9 potential points.**